syynstudios-afk/siyana-disclosures/README.md

 # Syyn Disclosures

-This repository serves as a transparent archive of documents related to the Syyn transition.
+This repository serves as a transparent archive of documents related to the Syyn transition

 ## Files